-- 1.1.
-The College is a further education corporation created under the provisions of the Further and Higher Education Act 1992.
+- 1.1 The College is a further education corporation created under the provisions of the Further and Higher Education Act 1992.
 Its structure of governance is laid down in the Instrument and Articles of Government.
 The College is accountable through its governing body, which has ultimate responsibility for the effectiveness of its management and administration.
-The College is an exempt charity by virtue of the Charities Act 1993. - 1.2.
-In March 2024 the ESFA published the College Financial Handbook, effective from I August 2024.
-These regulations have been updated to reflect the requirements of the new handbook. - 1.3.
-The funding contracts between the Funding Bodies and the College set out the terms and conditions on which grants are made.
+The College is an exempt charity by virtue of the Charities Act 1993. - 1.2 In March 2024 the DfE published the College Financial Handbook, effective from I August 2024.
+These regulations have been updated to reflect the requirements of the new handbook. - 1.3 The funding contracts between the Funding Bodies and the College set out the terms and conditions on which grants are made.
 The Corporation is responsible for ensuring that conditions of grants are met.
-As part of this process, the College must adhere to the Funding Bodies' Audit Code of Practice (ACOP), which requires it to have sound systems of financial and management control.
+As part of this process, the College must adhere to the DfE Framework and guide for external auditors and reporting accountants of colleges, which requires it to have sound systems of financial and management control.
 The financial regulations of the College form part of this overall system of accountability.